Upcoming Events

 Get to know our beautiful local, outdoor spaces at monthly SSDW family meet ups!
 We meet regardless of the weather except in cases of high wind or lightning.

-Our next Outdoor Family Meet Up will be at Wompatuck State Park on Saturday, November 1 at 10:00AM.
-We’ll meet in front of the Visitor Center at the Union Street entrance.
+Our next Outdoor Family Meet Up will be at Tucker’s Preserve on Saturday, December 13 at 10:00AM.
+Parking is at the adjacent Ludden's Ford Park (400 Elm St, Pembroke).

 -